A Wearable Ritual for Emotional Hygiene: Finding Your Center

 Frequently Asked Questions

-Can I use Flow On instead of therapy for emotional regulation?
+Can I use Flow On instead of therapy?

 Emotional dysregulation isn't a personality flaw.
 It's your nervous system doing its best with the resources it has.
-When chronic stress keeps you in fight-or-flight mode, every emotion feels like an emergency.
+Caring for it is a practice, not a quick fix.